What is a multi-party computation (MPC) wallet?

-- Trusted third party - data can be shared in a distributed manner without any third parties
+- Eliminate the need to trust third parties - data can be shared in a distributed manner without any third parties

-- Data privacy - data is encrypted-at-rest and in-transit so no private information is revealed or compromised
+- Increased data privacy - data is encrypted at rest and in transit so no private information is revealed or compromised

-- High accuracy - MPC provides highly accurate results for different computations using cryptography
+- Increased accuracy - MPC provides highly accurate results for different computations using cryptography

-- Removes single points of failure (SPOF) - private keys are not stored in one single place
+- Removal of single points of failure (SPOF) - private keys are not stored in one single place

-- Hackers need to work much harder - a hacker would need to attack multiple parties across systems and locations
+- Increased hacking difficulty - a hacker would need to attack multiple parties across systems and locations

-- Less reliance on cold-storage - users can only hold their assets online and no longer need cold-storage devices
+- Reduced reliance on cold storage - users can only hold their assets online and no longer need cold-storage devices

 What are the downsides of MPC wallets?

-To provide the security we need to generate random numbers for private key creation, the random number generation requires more computational overhead, which slows down the runtime.
+- Computational Overhead - To provide the security we need to generate random numbers for private key creation, the random number generation requires more computational overhead, which slows down the runtime

-Data distribution to multiple parties for computational purposes over networks can lead to an uptick in communication costs in comparison to simple plaintext computation.
+- High Communication Costs - Data distribution to multiple parties for computational purposes over networks can lead to an uptick in communication costs in comparison to simple plaintext computation

 MPC Wallet Use Cases

-Owing to the numerous benefits of using MPC wallets, the technology has become the go-to-standard for institutional grade custodial solutions.
+The MPC technology has become the go-to standard for institutional-grade custodial solutions due to the numerous benefits of using MPC wallets.
 Major financial institutions, such as Revolut, have already announced their transition to MPC, which effectively eliminates the existence of whole or complete cryptographic keys to protect against both internal and external adversaries.

-Moreover, the recent increase of consumer-oriented product innovations means that MPC wallet users can access the broader web3 ecosystem.
-For instance, buying and selling non-fungible tokens (NFTs) via popular NFT marketplaces have become more convenient and secure.
+Moreover, the recent increase in consumer-oriented product innovations means that MPC wallet users can access the broader Web3 ecosystem.
+For instance, buying and selling non-fungible tokens (NFTs) via popular NFT marketplaces has become more convenient and secure.

 Which web3 wallets use MPC?

-Launched in 2019 as the first consumer-facing MPC wallet, ZenGo now boasts 650,000+ global customers, multichain support, and 24/7 live in-app customer service.
-In early 2022, ZenGo announced support for web3-native applications by bringing MPC security to everyday users, leveraging advanced web3 firewall technology to increase safe transaction approvals.
+Launched in 2019 as the first consumer-facing MPC wallet, Zengo now boasts 700,000+ global customers, multichain support, and 24/7 live in-app customer service.
+In early 2022, Zengo announced support for web3-native applications by bringing MPC security to everyday users, leveraging advanced web3 firewall technology to increase safe transaction approvals.